-Some studies have suggested that appropriate treatment of acute GU infection with a 3-month course of antibiotics can prevent ReA.
+The social taboo associated with genitourinary symptoms often becomes a challenge in obtaining a complete and accurate history from patients.
+Some studies have suggested that appropriate treatment of acute Genitourinary infection with a 3-month course of antibiotics can prevent ReA.
 However, this is highly controversial.

 There is no cure for reactive arthritis and the treatment is supportive.
 All patients should be encouraged to become physically active and a physical therapy consult should be obtained.

 The pharmacist should educate the patient on the types of drugs used, their benefits and side effects.
 If patients are prescribed steroids, the side effects must be closely monitored and the drugs tapered as soon as the clinical symptoms subside.